 God hates sin because He is holy.
 This means He is morally perfect and free from blemish of any kind (Psalm 89:35, 92:15, Romans 9:14).
 He is the opposite of sin.
 He looks upon sin as putrefying sores (Isaiah 1:6 ), a heavy burden (Psalm 38:4), defiling filth (Titus 1:15; 2 Corinthians 7:1), a binding debt (Matthew 6:12-15), darkness (1 John 1:6) and a scarlet stain (Isaiah 1:18).
 Sin is everything He is not.

 Sin separates people from Him

-“But your iniquities have separated you from your God?
-Your sins have hidden His face from you, so that He will not hear” (Isaiah 59:2).
+“But your iniquities have separated you from your God, and your sins have hidden His face from you, so that He will not hear” (Isaiah 59:2).
 Sin caused Adam and Eve to run away from God and hide “among the trees of the garden” (Genesis 3:8).
-Because God loves us, He hates being separated from us and because Sin is the cause of this separation, He hates it.
+Because God loves us, He hates being separated from us and because sin is the cause of this separation, He hates it.

 Sin directs people to worldly pleasures and not to God’s blessings